scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 any Ergo application protocol in Json and build a transaction to participate in the protocol.
 It is to be used in conjunction with KioskWallet.
 However, it can also be used as a stand-alone library for a different wallet.

 Tx Builder is more verbose than, for example, Scala.
-As an example the Scala code `c = a + b` must be written in Tx Builder as
+As an example, the Scala code `c = a + b` must be written in Tx Builder as
 `{"name":"c", "first":"a", "op":"Add", "second":"b"}`.
+That said, the only thing needed to use Tx Builder is the ability to write Json (and possibly use a pen and paper).

 #### Protocol